Virtual Flow Cytometry Facilities Meeting 2021

 This flow cytometry facilities meeting is aimed at those managing or working in flow cytometry facilities.

 This year the annual Flow Cytometry Facilities meeting is going virtual!
 As in previous years, the meeting is aimed at all those that run or work in a Flow Facility and seeks to address common subject matters, themes, and circumstances within the community.
 We will also focus on new and emerging technologies as well as operational aspects of running, and working in, a core.
 We will include presentations from current core facilities (Crib talks) and also from our industry colleagues (Technobites).
-The meeting will be run over two afternoon sessions (14:30-15:30BST) to allow our American colleagues to join us.
+The meeting will be run over two afternoon sessions (14:00-18:00 GMT) to allow our American colleagues to join us.
 As the UK meeting has gone global, we will still be holding a UK centric session (all welcome) between 11:00-13:00 GMT on Friday 8 January, where national funders, local initiatives and other wider information will be presented and discussed.
 Although in a virtual format, there will be ample time in the programme for discussion and questions from the community.
 The meeting will be ‘live’ and will not be recorded, it will be unavailable online afterwards.

 Mr Derek Davies

 Derek is the Science Technology Platform (STP) Training lead at the Francis Crick Institute in London.
 For many years prior to this he ran the flow cytometry core facility at the Crick (and its founder Institutes).
 His role now involves delivering high-quality education and training in flow cytometry and other technologies to end-users both at the Crick and outside.
 He co-organises the section’s annual flow cytometry course at the University of York and is active in promotion of cytometry via focussed meetings and other courses.
 He is one of the principal organisers of flowcytometryUK meetings.
 Derek is particularly keen to promote cytometry education within the UK and beyond.

 University of York